dukins/irl-streaming-gopro-belabox-complete-guide/README.md

        * press CTRL+O; CTRL+X; back in the terminal type in:
        * ```source ~/.bashrc``` so the changes take effect
        * type in ```start-srtla``` Your SRTLA Relay Server should now be starting with a success message!
-7. Now we can go back to our Belabox: Connect it to a powersource, and connect the Belabox with an ethernet cable to your router
+6. Now we can go back to our Belabox: Connect it to a powersource, and connect the Belabox with an ethernet cable to your router
-8. Login to your router to see what local IP your Belabox has (e.g. 192.168.XYZ.XYZ)
+7. Login to your router to see what local IP your Belabox has (e.g. 192.168.XYZ.XYZ)
-9. Type it in your browser, a login should appear where you will choose a new password
+8. Type it in your browser, a login should appear where you will choose a new password
-10. You will now see a list of buttons (Start, Wifi (if you have a wifi stick connected), Ecoder Settings, etc.)
+9. You will now see a list of buttons (Start, Wifi (if you have a wifi stick connected), Ecoder Settings, etc.)
-11. Go to Encoder settings, here you can go with the first approach to just test if the Belabox can send a stream to your OBS or choose the second option to stream your GoPro feed to OBS
+10. Go to Encoder settings, here you can go with the first approach to just test if the Belabox can send a stream to your OBS or choose the second option to stream your GoPro feed to OBS
     * TEST PATTERN STREAM: jetson/h265_test_pattern

-12. Choose jetson/rtmp_localhost_publish_live_50fps (or whatever fps you want to stream at)
+    * GOPRO FEED:  jetson/rtmp_localhost_publish_live_50fps (or whatever fps you want to stream at)
+11. Go to SRTLA Settings
+    * SRTLA receiver address: YOUR-PUBLIC-IP
+    * SRTLA receiver port: FIRST_PORT
+    * SRT streamid: live/stream/YOUR-STREAM-KEY in the sls.conf (from the SRT SERVER SETUP VIDEO!
+Go watch it if you haven't!)
+12.